xdeama/personal-site-hugo/hugo/content/en/blog/2024-02-01_jhipster-keycloak-routing.md

 Which will fail, since keycloak is unknown to your DNS.

-Docker uses service names like 'keycloak' for internal communication between services.
+Docker uses service names like *keycloak* for internal communication between services.
 However, web browsers don't inherently understand these internal service names, leading to routing errors when trying to access Keycloak.

 If you're fixing this by replacing keycloak with localhost manually in your browsers URL bar, you'll likely be able to login but fail on the return URL with